-As I have stressed on numerous occasions, the current budget process is clearly unworkable and desperately needs a drastic overhaul.
-Last year, as in the year before, the Congress did not complete action on a budget until well past the beginning of the fiscal year.
+As I have stressed on numerous occasions, the current budget process is clearly unverkable and desperately needs a dractic overhaul.
+Last year, as in the year before, budget until well past the beginning of the fiscal year.
 The Congress missed every deadline it had set for itself just 9 months earlier.

-He could have been referring to this Congress, because this Congress has failed to meet every single budget deadline.
-In fact, for the first time in 24 years, they have produced no budget.
+He could have been referring to this Congress, because this Congress has failed to meet every single budget conditions to the first time in 24 years, they have produced no budget.
 Our colleague across the aisle was talking about how a family operates.
-I do not know many families that never bother to come up with a budget, but that is what has happened here under the leadership of our friends on the other side of the aisle.
-For the first time in 24 years, there is no budgetnone.
+I donk know many families that never bother to come up with a budget, but that is what has happened here under the leadership of our friends on the other side of the aisle.
+For the first time in 24 years, there is no budget-none.
+That is their failure, not the none.
 That is their failure, not the President's failure.
 It is their failure.
 President Reagan went on to say that Congress missed every deadline.
-He said, "In the end, the Congress passed a year-long 1,057-page omnibus" appropriations bill with an accompanying conference report of over 1,000 pages and a reconciliation bill over 1,100 pages long.
+He said, "In the end, the Congress passed a vear-long 1.037-page omnibus" appropriations bill with an accompanying conference report of over 1,000 pages long.
 President Reagan said:

 Members of Congress had only 3 hours to consider all three items.
-Congress should not ass another massive continuing resolution Pass another massive contraction [President Reagan said in 1988.]
+Congress should not pass another massive continuing resolution [President Reagan said in 1988.]